Step 1: Declutter your Home for Life

 - Fix anything broken or finish that mini to-do list

-This day is for the room that needs more time or the filters you realized need to be changed.
-I always start a mini to-do list once I’m in a room, so fridays are a great day to finish what I’ve started.
+This day is for the room that needs more time or the air filters you need to change.
+I always start a mini to-do list once I’m in a room, so Fridays are a great day to finish what I’ve started.

 REST